Why Waupun girls basketball's latest Division I recruit was eager to commit

 The incoming junior's early decision was based on her strong relationship with Tommies coach Ruth Sinn and a campus she said felt like home.

-The University of Wisconsin-Green Bay, UW-Milwaukee and Bradley University were the other Division I schools pursuing Aalsma.
+UW-Green Bay, UW-Milwaukee and Bradley were the other Division I schools pursuing Aalsma.

 "I feel like it was definitely a shock to a lot of people," Aalsma said, "but I was just ready and got tired of the recruiting process, so it seemed like the right time."